Washington County man charged with aggravated assault, arson, animal cruelty - NewsBreak

 Suspect in Big Stone Gap shooting identified

-BIG STONE GAP – A Big Stone Gap man has been arrested in connection with a Sunday shooting that left a man injured.
-Shane Christopher Martin, 31, E. River St. was arrested inside Curklin’s Restaurant in Big Stone Gap before 2 p.m. by town officers and Wise County Sheriff’s deputies after witnesses directed them to the back of the restaurant.
+BIG STONE GAP — A Big Stone Gap man has been arrested in connection with a Sunday shooting that left another man injured.
+Shane Christopher Martin, 31, E. River St., was arrested inside Curklin’s Restaurant in Big Stone Gap before 2 p.m. by town officers and Wise County Sheriff’s Office deputies after witnesses directed them to the back of the restaurant.

 JCPD seeks public's help in weekend shooting investigation